 - Almost 3/4 of Australian parents reported being ‘bothered’ by their children being exposed to gambling ads.

-Just like tobacco advertising, gambling ads should be stamped out of sport.
+Just like tobacco advertising, gambling ads are harmful and should be eliminated from our airwaves.